mechevarria/hxe-mta/README.md

 ## Import to WebIDE

-To run this project, use the git clone option in [SAP HANA webide](https://developers.sap.com/topics/sap-webide.html) to bring in the project
+To run this project, use the git clone option in [SAP HANA webide](https://developers.sap.com/topics/sap-webide.html) to bring in the project via the git url `https://github.com/mechevarria/hxe_mta.git`

 ![git.png](screenshots/git.png)